 Students must complete required immunization and titers when entering the program, as well as the Annual Health Assessment Form.
-It is the student's responsibility to update the Annual Health Assessment Form and obtain a required annual 2 step PPD/QuantiFERON test and to upload this information to their www.castlebranch.com account.
-It is also thestudent's responsibility to update and keep current any additional health requirements that expire or need updating per notification from Castlebranch.
+It is the student's responsibility to update the Annual Health Assessment Form and obtain a required annual 2 step PPD/QuantiFERON test and to upload this information to their CastleBranch account.
+It is also thestudent's responsibility to update and keep current any additional health requirements that expire or need updating per notification from CastleBranch.